bkesterbyld/fabulous-oregano/content/pages/index.md

     image_alt: App preview
     title: Share enterprise data without worries
     content: >
-      Trade real-time data with developers, partners and vendors without exposing your primary data, APIs or DB credentials to any person or system
+      Trade real-time data with with internal and external parties without exposing your primary data, APIs or DB credentials to any person or system
     actions:
       - label: Learn More